What exactly is a varicose vein?

-More than 7 out of 10 American women will suffer from vein problems before they reach their sixties and yet many of us are don’t know what exactly a varicose vein is.
+More than 7 out of 10 American women will suffer from vein problems before they reach their sixties and yet many of us don’t know what exactly a varicose vein is.

 There’s no doubt any kind of visible leg vein can cause misery emotionally – especially when summer comes around and we want to wear shorts, a skirt or a swimsuit.